ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-date/index.md

 |```
 |

-Please see [Provided Components](../components/#grid-provided-components) for more information about overrided AG Grid provided components (as we're doing here by overriding `agDateInput`).
+Please see [Provided Components](../components/#grid-provided-components) for more information about overridden AG Grid provided components (as we're doing here by overriding `agDateInput`).

 md-include:component-interface-javascript.md